telerik/maui-docs/controls/barcode/2d-barcodes/barcode-pdf417-overview.md

 ---
 title: PDF417
-page_title: .NET MAUI Barcode Documentation | PDF417 Overview
+page_title: PDF417 2D Barcode Type | Telerik UI for MAUI
-description: Check our &quot;Overview&quot; documentation article for Telerik Barcode for .NET MAUI.
+description: "Learn more about the two-dimensional (2D) PDF417 barcode type supported by the Telerik UI for MAUI Barcode."
-position: 0
+position: 1
 slug: barcode-pdf417-overview
 ---